What's Happening: Inside Twitter's Big Video Push

 Twitter has been using the phrase "it's what's happening" in its marketing to attract fresh attention to itself as a cultural touchstone.
 As a business, though, the question of what's happening hasn't always had a clear answer.

-Twitter's video package will be anchored by a live 24-hour Bloomberg News stream and will include its first wholly-owned digital show, called "#What'sHappening."
+Twitter's video package will be anchored by a live 24-hour Bloomberg News stream and include a show developed specifically for the platform called "#What'sHappening.""
+The show will be produced by Propagate.

 A room full of advertisers and media partners were at the NewFronts to hear the platform pitch shows, like BuzzFeed's "MorningFeed" and The Player Tribune's "Verified."
 Twitter is adding the new sports content after losing a bidding war to Amazon last month to stream the NFL's Thursday night games.

-Note: CORRECTION: An earlier version of this article said Twitter's new video series "#What'sHappening" was wholly-owned by Twitter and that Twitter would keep all the ad revenue.
-The show "#What'sHappening" will be produced by Propagate, and Twitter will split its revenue as it does with other video programs it carriers.